Juh-B/42_ft_printf/README.md

 	<img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/Juh-B/42_ft_printf?color=green" />
 </p>

 This project is part of the 42 School curriculum and its goal was to **reimplement the standard C `printf` function**.

+The `printf` function in C is used to format and print data to the standard output.
+It allows developers to display text, numbers, characters, and memory addresses using **format specifiers** (such as `%s`, `%d`, `%x`, etc.), while also supporting features like width, precision, and flags for fine control over the output.

-It provided hands-on experience with **variadic functions**, format specifiers, and robust string and number formatting.
+Through this project, I gained hands-on experience with **variadic functions**, format parsing, and robust string and number formatting.
 The result is a fully functional `ft_printf`, mimicking the behavior of the original `printf` with strong focus on **code structure, extensibility, and reliability**.

 ## Tech Stack